 Are victimized by a prejudiced society, not by the disabilities they happen to have (From “A People’ History of the Independent Living Movement” by Chava Levy, 1988)

 Be part of the movement to change our communities so that we can all live and work with dignity and pride in a barrier-free society.

-The Independent Living Resource Center does not discriminate with regard to disability, race, color, national origin, ancestry, culture, religion, age, gender, sexual orientation, or gender identification in its services or hiring practices.
+The Independent Living Resource Center does not discriminate with regard to disability, race, color, national origin, ancestry, culture, religion, age, gender, sexual orientation, family status, or gender identification in its services or hiring practices.